 Ally workshops are provided to both Faculty/Staff and students.
 Those looking to be added to the University Ally list can check out our Ally section of the website, or contact Jamie Bang, email@example.com.

-Check out our resources tab for more information on Domestic Partner Benefits for faculty and staff, residential opportunties, health and wellness resources, and more.
+Check out our resources tab for more information on All Gender Restroom options, Domestic Partner Benefits for faculty and staff, residential opportunties, health and wellness resources, and more.

 Bentley Offers a host of programming opportunities geared to raising awareness and visibility of LGBTQ topics across campus.
 Stayed tuned for updates via email and social media on the following annual Traditions.